abhiroopsingh/CS7641/README.md

 Library Installation (pip install <library-name>):
 - mlrose-hiive

-1. After installing the above ibrary, go into the directory that contains the Python files extracted from the Code Files directory.
+1. After installing the above library, go into the directory that contains the Python files extracted from the Code Files directory.

 2. Run the following commands for the needed visualizations and data to be generated: